WanluLiuLab/scAtlasVAE/docs/source/intro.rst

   :width: 800
   :alt: Task3

 scAtlasVAE can be used to build reference atlas without prior cell type annotation.
 The reference atlas can be used for downstream tasks such as query-to-reference mapping and multi-atlas integration.
-See :doc:`gex_integration` for more details.`
+See :doc:`gex_integration` for more details.
+See :ref:`Tools` for more details.